 We offer four levels of catechism classes, each on a two-year rotation.
 This allows students to take up to 8 years of catechism classes without repeating any material.
 Students who have only taken one year of a given level are welcome and encouraged to take the second year before moving on.

 In Level 5 Catechism, we delve deeper into the Scriptures.
-Over two years, we will read significant portions of the Old and New Testament Our only text for the class is the Orthodox Study Bible.
-Students will have assigned reading to be completed before class, from which class discussion will be based.
-In class we will together read patristic commentaries on the passages we have read and discuss them.
-We will focus our attention on the saints found in the Old and New Testament with an interest in how later saints understood their lives and imitated their faith.
+Over 2 years, students will read significant portions of the Old and New Testaments.
+Our only text for the class is the Orthodox Study Bible.
+Students will have assigned reading to be completed before class, on which class discussion will be based.
+In class we will read and discuss together patristic commentaries on the passages we have read.
+We will focus our attention on the saints found in the Old and New Testaments with an interest in how later saints understood their lives and imitated their faith.

-Besides the assigned reading, students will complete a short biography each semester of one of the saints covered.
-There also will be an end-of-semester exam to gauge how much the student has retained.
+Besides the assigned reading, each semester students will complete a short biography of one of the saints covered.
+There also will be an end-of-semester exam to gauge how much the students have retained.

 Syllabus: View course syllabus here.

 - The Orthodox Study Bible

 *Required materials are not included in the purchase of the course.